[updated June, 2020]

 The next big step is combing through the 100k domains that expire every day.
 And creating a process to scan and filter so you don’t go cross-eyed.

 I know.
 That’s a lot of domains.
 There are shortcuts, don’t worry.
 I’ll share my favorites in the next post [live now].
 Until then, go sign up for a free domain auction account here, here, here, and here.
-(Namejet, Snapnames, Dropcatch, and Pheenix respectively).
+(Namejet, Snapnames, Dropcatch, and Dynadot respectively).
 You can also sign up for GoDaddy Domain Auctions, but it ain’t free – costs around $5/year.
+Pheenix is another, but I can’t recommend them due to issues rewarding won domains.

 This is the longest article I’ve ever written.